Ilikemusi/Ilikemusi/README.md

 - 👋 Hi, I’m @Ilikemusi
 - 👀 I’m interested in ...
-Gaming, eating
+Gaming, Sleeping
 - 🌱 I’m currently learning ...
 Engilish
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...